 additional committee tasks that should be undertaken by the committee, and which items shall be presented to the GSA Board for its review and approval;

-Operate at all times in compliance with the Brown Act.
+Operate at all times in a manner consistent with the Brown Act public noticing requirements.

 Through its public meetings, the committee shall serve as an additional forum for public dialogue on SGMA and GSP development.
 Finally, with approval by the GSA Board, committee tasks may be amended, repealed, or additionally added at any time with the intent to comply with SGMA related activities provided said activities comply under the authorities granted by SGMA law.